taugroup/PSIAP_AI3/Phase2/weather_data/README.md

 - **Data size**: 278MB (590K rows, 25 columns)
 - **Columns**:
     - dateutc : Time at which the reading was collected
-    - tempf : Outdoor Temperature (Farenheit)
+    - tempf : Outdoor Temperature (Fahrenheit)
     - humidity : Outdoor humidity
     - windspeedmph : Wind Speed (average wind speed in the 16-second update period) in MPH
     - windgustmph : Wind gust (peak wind speed in the 16-second update period) in MPH